fiddur/slides/eventArchitectures.md

 Event characteristics
 ---------------------

-* Atomic: something happened (a student made a submission).
+* Semantic: something happened (a student made a submission).
+* Atomic: ONE thing happened.
 * Related: a stream or sequence of events (all submissions belong to an HI assignment, HI assignments belong in HandIn).
 * Behavioral: accumulated events describe system usage.
 * Projectable: the result of all events equals current state.